belovedpearl/Green_Space-PP1/README.md

 ## Credits

+* My Mentor for the support he provided during the buildup of the project.
 * ReadMe layout inspiration from other Code Institute students from #peer-code-review forum and https://github.com/kera-cudmore/readme-examples/blob/main/milestone1-readme.md#development

 * Code institute's template: https://github.com/Code-Institute-Org/gitpod-full-template